nirojshrestha019/cxflow_demo/docs/CxSCA-Integration.md

         - sast
 ```

-In addition, add a "sca" map with the following properties:
+In addition, add a "sca" map with at least the following properties:
 ```
 sca:
     appUrl: https://sca.scacheckmarx.com